pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/_index.md

 ---

 {{% notes type="info" %}}
 Self-hosting is available in the **Pulumi Business Critical** edition and when using the open source, self-managed backends.
-If you would like to evaluate the Self-Hosted Pulumi Service, sign up for the [30 day trial](/product/self-hosted#self-hosted-trial) or [contact us](/contact/).
+If you would like to evaluate the Self-Hosted Pulumi Cloud, sign up for the [30 day trial](/product/self-hosted#self-hosted-trial) or [contact us](/contact/).
 To use a open source, self-managed backend, such as a cloud storage bucket, see [State and Backends](/docs/intro/concepts/state/).
 {{% /notes %}}

-This guide presents the overall architecture for self-hosting the Pulumi Service as well as available reference architectures and related installers.
+This guide presents the overall architecture for self-hosting the Pulumi Cloud as well as available reference architectures and related installers.

-## Managed Pulumi Service vs Self-Hosted Pulumi Service
+## Managed Pulumi Cloud vs Self-Hosted Pulumi Cloud

-Pulumi Service (i.e., [app.pulumi.com](https://app.pulumi.com)) is a fully managed SaaS providing state management, a secrets manager and features such as single sign-on (SSO), audit logs, centralized stack and policy management to name a few.
+Pulumi Cloud (i.e., [app.pulumi.com](https://app.pulumi.com)) is a fully managed SaaS providing state management, a secrets manager and features such as single sign-on (SSO), audit logs, centralized stack and policy management to name a few.
 As a SaaS, Pulumi manages all aspects of the service.

 The self-hosted version of the service provides all the same capabilities as the SaaS offering.
 The self-hosted deployment requires that the customer manages data backups and keeping the service running and up to date.
 However, the self-hosted solution allows the customer to run the service fully within their own environment.

-If you are unsure about whether a self-hosted version of the Pulumi Service is right for your organization, [contact us](/contact/) to learn more.
+If you are unsure about whether a self-hosted version of the Pulumi Cloud is right for your organization, [contact us](/contact/) to learn more.

 ## Deployment Topology